-- On Intel® 64 architecture (Windows* OS), dynamic and multi-threaded static libraries produce incorrect result for the ippiOpticalFlowPyrLK_16u_C1R function due to a threading issue.
+- Dynamic and multi-threaded static libraries produce incorrect result for the ippiOpticalFlowPyrLK_16u_C1R function due to a threading issue.
 Single-threaded static library produces correct result.

 - Flavors of Pyramid functions that operate on 16-bit data, overflow on some images and produce incorrect results.

 - Some transcedental arithmetic functions produce not exact results for cases with the known answer like exp(0)==1 - the result differs by 1 ulp (0.9999999999).